In this article

-Fixed deposits are an ideal investment option for individuals with low-risk appetite.
+Fixed deposits are an ideal investment option for individuals with a low-risk appetite.
 Since the performance of FDs is not subjected to market fluctuations, investors can earn guaranteed returns from them.
 However, while the risk of losing parked funds is minimal in the case of FDs, one still needs to make an informed decision before investing in them.
-Fortunately, the Bank of Baroda fixed deposit rates calculator allows one to do just that.
+Fortunately, the Bank of Baroda FD calculator allows one to do just that.

 Available online, these calculators can help investors gauge profitability before investing in FDs.
 However, to compute FD gains, one needs to learn more about the calculator’s functionality, benefits and more.

 With this financial tool, an investor needs to input just a few parameters to determine their returns from FD investment.
 These factors include the investment sum, interest rates, maturity term and frequency of compounding interest.

 The following table should help an individual assess the interest rate he/she is eligible to receive, based on maturity terms.

 As the table indicates, non-senior citizen investors can receive interest at rates between 2.80% and 5.25% per annum.
 On the other hand, investors over 60 can acquire rates of up to 5.75% from their FDs at BOB.

 Also Read, Bank of Baroda FD Interest Rates

 BOB fixed deposit calculator uses a specific mathematical formula to determine the maturity amount for FD investments.
 An investor needs to learn this formula to understand how each parameter affects fixed deposit earnings.
 This formula is,